Yggdrasil Logo

 Grimgard

-Early kingdom of Jötunheim that would soon become just a village due to migrations to Utgard or Thrymheim.
-Of this kingdom, only Grim could be king, as there was not enough time for succession.
+Early kingdom of Jötunheim that would soon remain as a village due to migrations to Utgard or Thrymheim.
+Of this kingdom only Grim could be king, there was no time for succession.

 Gunnthrá River